 WHAT DOES THIS MEAN FOR YOUR BUSINESS?

-If you’re a customer of ours, EcoAct’s Assurance Statement and Stamp allow you to report your related electricity consumption as zero carbon, with confidence.
+If you’re a customer of ours, EcoAct’s audit and verification allow you to report your electricity consumption as zero carbon, under the Greenhouse Gas (GHG) Protocol market-based method, with confidence.

 It reinforces our trusted and transparent relationship with our customers – doing the basics brilliantly at the highest of ethical standards.